 Update (19 July 2014): I wrote this almost a year ago.
 Sometime between then and now, Gevalia fixed the problem.
 I’ve now gone through four boxes, and not a single K-Cup has given me a problem.
-The K-Cups look the same, but they feel as though they are made with a much more rigid plastic.
+The K-Cups look the same, but they feel as though they are made with much more rigid plastic.
 Go forth and buy Gevalia K-Cups without any fear!

 If you have a Keurig Gourmet Single Cup Home Brewing System and are looking for new K-Cup packs to try, stay away from K-Cup packs from Gevalia.
 They’re made different and often result in a mess instead of making a fresh cup of coffee.